It is our desire that all feel welcome, and experience a sense of peace when they visit the Mission.

 Any unforeseen matters that may arise are to be resolved according to the Church Canons [and general rules of the Great Typikon].

-Registered Members are eligible to vote at General Meetings, hold formal office, and participate in the management of the Mission through authorised committees.
+Registered Members are eligible to vote at General Meetings, hold formal office, and participate in the management of Holy Cross through authorised committees.
 Membership is not automatic.
 A Registered Member is defined in the Constitution as a committed Orthodox Christian who has applied to join the Incorporated Association, and has agreed to live by the Spiritual Directives of the Church.
-A copy of the Spiritual Directives may be obtained from the Mission Administrator upon request.
+A copy of the Spiritual Directives may be obtained from the Administrator upon request.